 Whoever’s going to hire me should know that.

-Amazingly, this particular employer became even more interested to hire me because I am a mother.
-Apparently, their target market happened to be young mothers and women my age, and they needed someone who has a fresh take on motherhood and womanhood.
+Amazingly, this particular employer became even more interested to hire me for the very reason that I am a mother.
+Apparently, this particular company’s target market happened to be young mothers and women my age, and they needed someone who has a fresh take on motherhood and womanhood.

 I fit the profile.
 Score!